bruj0/ProxmoxIPv6/README.md

 The default GW for IPv6 is rangeA::3 trough the WAN interface, this is because this interface is connected to the KVM bridge that has access to the connection to the internet.

-Each Docker network in the VM host gets a static route so they can comunicate between each other.
+Each Docker network in the VM host gets a static route so they can communicate between each other.

 For this we need to define a Gateway  as rangeB:8000:1:0:1 (VM1) trough the LAN interface called "DockerVM1" in the picture.